 There are 12 unique and powerful Yoga Asanas or pose.12 Surya namaskar mantras are followed while doing these asanas. which offer a myriad of benefits from good cardiovascular system to improved flexibility and better digestive system.

 Step 1.
 Pranamasana (Prayer Pose)

-1. At first, you need to stand at the mat’s edge in Mountain pose by brining your legs together.
+1. At first, you need to stand at the mat’s edge in Mountain pose by bringing your legs together.

 2. Inhale and lift both of your arms up.

 3. Now, exhale in calm fashion bringing your palms to the front of your chest in the position of prayer.